peteryouu/PPO_final_project/README.md

 # Environment

-The code was done in Jupyter Notebooks, and converted into Python files.
+The code was initially written in Jupyter Notebooks, and converted into Python files.
 The training was done over a Ryzen 5900x CPU and over Python 3.8

 ## Training PPO on Atari